troyharvey/pubsub/README.md

 ### Subscriber Configuration

 1. Register the Pub/Sub middleware.
-This middleware uses your `PUB_SUB_SUBSCRIBER_TOKEN` to secure the subscription endpoint.
+This middleware uses your `PUBSUB_SUBSCRIBER_TOKEN` to secure the subscription endpoint.
 Any messages sent to your Pub/Sub endpoint without a token will be rejected.

     Add `pubsub` middleware to end of the `routeMiddleware` array in `Http\Kernel.php` for [Laravel](https://laravel.com/docs/master/middleware#assigning-middleware-to-routes) apps: